polarsource/polar/clients/apps/astro-demo/README.md

   console.error('Error uploading posts to Polar:', postUploadError) }
 ```

+The only other change has been to use an `image` in the collection config.

 If you'd like to see more examples, check out
 [`@polar-sh/astro` on NPM](https://npmjs.com/package/@polar-sh/astro).